pyqtconsole/pyqtconsole/README.md

 * *main thread* - Runs the interpreter in the main thread, see the example [inuithread.py](https://github.com/marcus-oscarsson/pyqtconsole/blob/master/examples/inuithread.py).
 Makes full interaction with Qt possible, lenghty operations will of course freeze the UI (as any lenghty operation that is called from the main thread).
 This is a great alternative for people who does not want to use the gevent based approach but still wants full interactivity with Qt.

-* *gevent* - Runs the interpreter in a gevent task, see the example [coroutine.py](https://github.com/marcus-oscarsson/pyqtconsole/blob/master/examples/_gevent.py).
+* *gevent* - Runs the interpreter in a gevent task, see the example [_gevent.py](https://github.com/marcus-oscarsson/pyqtconsole/blob/master/examples/_gevent.py).
 Allows for full interactivity with Qt without special consideration (at least to some extent) for longer running processes.
 The best method if you want to use pyQtgraph, Matplotlib, PyMca or similar.

+* *trollius (asyncio)* - Runs the interpreter in a asyncio coroutine [_trollius.py](https://github.com/marcus-oscarsson/pyqtconsole/blob/master/examples/_trollius.py).
+Still experimental

 ## Credits